Cruise Advice For the Best Florence & Pisa Port Day

 Important Note

 Most shared tours depart from Livorno’s city center, so you’ll need to take the cruise shuttle to Piazza del Municipio to meet your guide.
-Private tours, however, can pick you up directly at the ship, which makes them the easiest option.
+But, private tours can pick you up directly at the ship, which makes them the easiest option.

 Unique Foods to Try